keyserfaty/time-tracker-rails/README.md

 ## Features:
 - Approval Workflow.
-- SMS Sending -> link to appoval or overtime input.
-- Administrate admin dashboard.
+- SMS Sending -> link to appoval or overtime input. x Administrate admin dashboard.
 - Email summary to managers for approval.
 - Needs to be documented if employee did not log overtime.

 ## UI:
-Bootstrap -> formatting
+x Bootstrap -> formatting

 ### Run tests